rascaraficci/device-manager/docs/concepts.rst

 The information model used for templates is:

--  Template:
+- *Template*

-   -  id (string, read-write ): this is the identifier that will be used when referring to this template
+  - *id* (string, read-write ) This is the identifier that will be used when referring to this template
-   -  label (string, read-write, required): an user label to identify this template more easily
+  - *label* (string, read-write, required) An user label to identify this template more easily
-   -  created (DateTime, read-only): template creation date
+  - *created* (DateTime, read-only) Template creation date
-   -  updated (DateTime, read-only): template update date
+  - *updated* (DateTime, read-only) Template update date
-   -  attrs ([ Attributes ], read-write): list of attributes currently set to this template - it’s the same as attributes from Device section.
+  - *attrs* ([ Attributes ], read-write) List of attributes currently set to this template - it’s the same as *attributes* from Device section.